observer-tips-org/observer/README.md

 Be with it.
 Welcome it. <br />
 Smooth your waters. <br />

+## addiction
+addictions are always an attempt to solve a problem, but are not the primary problem the addicted individuals just want to be like "normal" human beings substance use = almost always self medicating
+(Dr. Gabor Mate)

 ## Knowns
 Controlling your breathing lends control over your nervous system. <br />
 Meditating during sleep is possible and greatly beneficial. <br />